-Today Mad Duo Merrill is going to talk about a good, simple way to inspect your rifle mags for functionality.
+Today Dave Merrill is going to talk about a good, simple way to inspect your rifle mags for functionality.
 Before he does that, however, he’s going to rant about about the perpetuation of bullshit – magazine malfunctions, self-leveling followers and pigeon religion.
 OH, and he’s also going to explain the acronym UASB: Use, Abuse and Stupid Boots.
-That’s what makes rifle magazines go bad.
+Because that’s what makes rifle magazines go bad.
 Mad Duo

 Magazine Malfunctions, Self-Leveling Followers and Pigeon Religion